 In the 1980’s there was a famous Indian movie called Silsila.
 In this movie you see a famous romantic song filmed in Keukenhof and the surrounding tulip fields.
-The movie and especially the song ‘Dekha Ek Khwab’ was a Bollywood box office super hit and it opened the beauty of the tulips to the Indian audience.
+The movie and especially the song ‘Dekha Ek Khwab’ was a Bollywood box office super hit and it opened up the beauty of the tulips to the Indian audience.
 Everyone who has watched it, wishes to visit the tulip fields in the Netherlands.
-For us as a family, visit to the tulip fields is a must every year, it also marks as an occasion to make a yearly family picture with the tulips in the back drop.
-We mostly visit the tulips in Lisse area and also sometimes like to explore the vast expanses of tulip fields around Egmond aan Zee.
+For us as a family, a visit to the tulip fields is a must every year and marks an occasion to make a yearly family picture with the tulips as the back drop.
+We mostly visit the tulips in the Lisse area and also sometimes like to explore the vast expanses of tulip fields around Egmond aan Zee.

 Another spot that I really like and gives you the chance to experience the Dutch culture in one go, is the Zaanse Schans, a picturesque Dutch village, approximately 15 km north of Amsterdam.
 Here you will find iconic views of 6 windmills set on the river Zaan, traditional houses, shops and museums.
-It’s like a village coming out of a story.
+It’s like a village rising from a story.

 We also like to visit the enchanting Paleis het Loo in Apeldoorn, the Dutch royal hunting lodge and Baroque summer palace famous for its sumptuous interior and formal gardens.

-There is so much to do in Netherlands, beautiful beaches, well kept gardens, historical structures or just a boat ride in the canals.
-It is a country blessed with natural beauty and is supported by its strong infra structure.
+There is so much to do in the Netherlands, beautiful beaches, well kept gardens, historical structures or just a boat ride in the canals.
+It is a country blessed with natural beauty and is supported by its strong infrastructure.

 If you like what you read in this blog check out this related experience here: